Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Relevant conduct was particularly troublesome between 1987 and 2005, when the Guidelines were considered binding on federal judges.
 Since judges are still required to give the Guidelines careful consideration, relevant conduct is still troublesome.

-Now that the Guidelines are no longer binding, however, defense attorneys have more opportunity to persuade judges to give less weight to uncharged crimes and to focus sentences instead on the crime that resulted in a conviction.
+Now that the Federal Sentencing Guidelines are no longer binding, however, defense attorneys have more opportunity to persuade judges to give less weight to uncharged crimes and to focus sentences instead on the crime that resulted in a conviction.